FAQ ABOUT NALTREXONE THERAPY (NALTREXONE PELLET/HEROIN BLOCKER)

 We are not going to advertise all the ways that this can be done in order to avoid inspiring new lion hearts.
 We are only going to say that some don't follow the recommendations to prevent infectious and allergic reactions.
 Others deliberately infect an implant site; even burning it with an iron and suggest that to their fellowships.
 The most experienced use different pharmacological tricks.
 The question is, wouldn't it would be much smarter to just ask a doctor to remove the Naltrexone implant?

 How can one avoid such risky games with an implant and avoid complications possibly even death?

 Patients should be informed about Naltrexone maintenance .
 One should not reinforce the myth about Naltrexone being the ideal and final solution:"Take an implant and forget about heroin".
 This is just not true as there is no final solution to drug addiction.
 No one has won a Nobel Prize for saving humanity from heroin addiction.
 There are no guarantees on Naltrexone treatment.
 Research and development continues as we speak.
 Naltrexone implants are purely the best method amongst dozens of others.

 When would be better to say goodbye to a Naltrexone implant and have it removed?

-An implant is meant for protection of opiate relapse when one accidentally takes opiate drugs.
-The implant is not meant for protection of deliberate attempts of override the opiate receptors blockade and repeatedly opiate drugs intake.
+An implant is meant for opiate relapse prevention when one accidentally takes opiate drugs.
+The implant is not meant for protection of deliberate attempts of opiate receptors blockade override and repeatedly opiate drugs intake.
 When a patient repeatedly takes opiates while putting their life at risk while having an active Naltrexone blockade till they override Naltrexone protection, it can mean only one: that a patient was fully aware to have dropped out of the Naltrexone maintenance program.
 To avoid deadly risks, it was only required to inform their Naltrexone specialist about their intentions and make an appointment for removing the implant.